Mjz86/String/README.md

  - no `strlen` is used in the code ,to make a string,  the length amd encoding must be specified,  this is to ensure safety,  the litteral operators `u8""_str` and `""_str` help to make the code easy and safe for most use cases.
  - Branchless access to all string information.
  - constexpr friendly and noexcept, all functionality is completely constexpr friendly and noexcept ( excluding the friend shift operators of standard `cin`, and `cout`)
+  - cow threshold can be used at runtime to configure the amout of copying the string should do in multithreaded environments.